Fast track your treatment

 To book an appointment or speak with one of our friendly team, please get in touch using the options below

 The exact cause of a frozen shoulder is not fully understood, but it is thought to result from inflammation and scarring within the capsule that surrounds the shoulder joint.
 The capsule is a soft tissue structure that provides stability to the joint and helps to keep the bones of the shoulder in place.
-When the capsule becomes inflamed, the tissues within it can become thickened and stiff, which can restrict the movement of the joint.
+When the capsule becomes inflamed, the tissues within it can become thickened and stiff, in turn restricting the movement of the joint.

 Injuries to the shoulder, such as a rotator cuff tear or a dislocated shoulder, can lead to inflammation and scarring within the shoulder capsule.
 This can cause the capsule to become thickened and stiff, restricting the movement of the joint and leading to frozen shoulder.